GabrielMcHugh/Todoist-To-Notion-Sort/README.md

 # Todoist-To-Notion-Sort
-An integration between Todoist and Notion that will automatically sort inbox entries into notion tables
+Sorts new Todoist entries and sends ones with relevant tags to relevant Notion table